 The precepts are the foundation of all virtues; they are the basis of the three vehicles.
 The precepts are a treasure in the Buddhadharma that cannot be found in other paths.
 The precepts can protect and sustain the Dharma, and enable the Dharma to remain for a long time.
-In addition, both the power and influence of this sanghakarman and the great strength of the sangha assembly can uphold the highest Dharma in the sphere of reality and transmit it into your mind and body.
-You should listen attentively and one-pointedly, and repeat after me.45
+In addition, both the power and influence of this saṅghakarman and the great strength of the saṅgha assembly can uphold the highest Dharma in the sphere of reality and transmit it into your mind and body.
+You should listen attentively and one-pointedly, and repeat after me.45 taken refuge in the Buddha, I have taken refuge in the Dharma, I have taken refuge in the Sangha.
+With great compassion I have gone forth as a follower of the Buddha.
+Bhikṣu/n̄ī is my upādhyāyā/a.
+The Tathāgata, Arhat, Fully Awakened One is my World-honored One.
+(3x, bow from kneeling after each recitation)

-Upādhyāyā/a (hits block, disciple repeats phrase by phrase): I Disciple (Dharma name), take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Sangha.
+Upādhyāyā/a (hits block, disciple repeats phrase by phrase): I Disciple (Dharma name), take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Saṅgha.
 I now go forth as a follower of the Buddha.
-Bhikṣu/nī is my upādhyāyā/a.
-The Tathāgata, Arhat, Fully-awakened One is my World-honored One.
+Bhikṣu/ṇī is my upādhyāyā/a.
+The Tathāgata, Arhat, Fullyawakened One is my World-honored One.
 (3x, bow from kneeling after each recitation)